 The Under-Secretary of State for Work and Pensions, my hon.
 Friend the Member for Colchester (Will Quince), has, with his Department, increased welfare spending by £9.3 billion since this crisis began.
 That is helping millions of people who, through no fault of their own, are in need of universal credit.
 The Chancellor has introduced the job retention scheme and the furlough scheme, which has resulted in our spending something like £35 billion to help 9 million people, so we have taken very tangible steps to help people through this difficulty.
 We will continue to keep all our policies under review as the epidemic develops.
 It has some way to go yet, and we shall be watching and reacting as appropriate.

 Forty-two per cent. of my constituents are in the rented sector and they have appreciated the moratorium over the past six months, but can I just bring my right hon.
 Friend back to an answer that he gave some moments ago?
-Can he confirm that, for areas in my constituency such as Sandwell, which is currently under local restrictions, there will not be any evictions during those local restriction periods?
+Can he confirm that in areas in my constituency such as Sandwell, which is currently under local restrictions, there will not be any evictions during those local restriction periods?

 My hon.
 Friend is correct.
 My right hon. and learned Friend the Lord Chancellor wrote to the bailiffs’ association to give it clear direction as to its duties and responsibilities in lockdown areas in this crisis.
 While there is a lockdown where movements are restricted, no evictions will take place.

 I would be more than happy to meet the Minister to discuss the forward plan in Wales, which has been in the public domain since last week, so if he wants to take me up on that offer, please do.
 Hundreds of thousands of people are already in rent arrears and millions more are at risk in the coming months.
 It is imperative that we prevent evictions and ensure that people are safe and secure in their homes.
-Does he agree that increasing the local housing allowance, as my Welsh colleagues have asked, to the 50th percentile is the most effective way to achieve this outcome?
+Does the Minister agree that increasing the local housing allowance, as my Welsh colleagues have asked, to the 50th percentile is the most effective way to achieve this outcome?

-I know that many of my constituents have warmly welcomed the evictions ban as they have faced severe financial difficulties as a result of the pandemic.
+I know that many of my constituents have warmly welcomed the evictions ban because they have faced severe financial difficulties as a result of the pandemic.
 So can my right hon.
 Friend confirm that landlords will still be required to take into account coronavirus issues when starting eviction proceedings?

 My hon.
 Friend is absolutely correct.
 If a landlord wishes to pursue an action through the courts, that landlord will have to give the courts clear and defined information about the status of the tenants and the way in which the covid-19 emergency has affected them.
 If any landlord fails to do so, or attempts to circumvent those rules, the courts can adjourn the case, pushing it to the end of the queue, which will cost the landlord, if nothing else, probably quite a bit of money.
 So we have made sure there are tenant protections in place as we move through this crisis.

 As of yesterday, Warrington North is subject to local lockdown.
 The Government have announced that bailiffs will not evict in areas under local lockdown, but the eviction ban has been lifted and the guidance for bailiffs remains unpublished.
-Given that local lockdown guidance does not clearly rule out bailiff actions, what assurances can the Minister give to constituents of mine in the private rented sector, anxious about losing their homes as we stand on the precipice of a second wave of this pandemic?
+Given that local lockdown guidance does not clearly rule out bailiff actions, what assurances can the Minister give constituents of mine in the private rented sector, anxious about losing their homes as we stand on the precipice of a second wave of this pandemic?